fdo-rs/fdo-operator/README.md

    ./secrets.sh
    ```

+If using a local registry for FDO container images:

-3. Build images and publish them to a local registry
+1. Build images and publish them to a local registry

    ```sh
    ansible-playbook registry.yml
    ```

-4. Add the registry to the list of insecure registries in the cluster
+2. Add the registry to the list of insecure registries in the cluster

    ```sh
    oc edit image.config.openshift.io/cluster
    ```

-   and insert
+   and insert an entry for your host, e.g.

    ```yaml
    spec: